 Chief executives and boards like to hear of solutions, not problems, and CIOs across Europe are using the recession to challenge their organisations with the adoption of agile working practices or new technology that reduces costs, recruitment specialists Harvey Nash believe.
 Analysing the results of their survey, the London based company said, "IT leaders are being bolder, using lack of cash as a catalyst to stimulate fundamental change in their business".
 Harvey Nash believe the overall sentiment of CIOs is structured change that focuses on recovery and is in no way a panic about reduced revenues.

-The survey reveals that CIOs are leading by example and reassuring not only their teams, but also the entire organisation.
+The survey, which is released generally on Thursday, reveals that CIOs are leading by example and reassuring not only their teams, but also the entire organisation.
 Perhaps as a result, more CIOs in the 2009 Harvey Nash survey felt their role was becoming increasingly strategic, which reflects the maturing business view of IT as a provider of solutions in difficult times.

 Reflecting the changed attitude towards IT, less than half of the respondents reported a decline in their budget in the last 12 months, although when compared to last year's survey, where 17 per cent of respondents saw a decline, 42 per cent this year have reported a budget cut.
 Interestingly, 25 per cent said their budgets had increased.
 When asked if they expect their budgets to be reduced over the forthcoming 12 months, 48 per cent are anticipating a further reduction.
 There is also a small group, 18 per cent, who expect an increase.